margareti/irregular-verbs/README.md

 - Click "Study" to see the three forms and listen to the pronunciation.
   OR
 - Click "Practice" to fill in the missing blanks.

+#To Contribute
+To add new features, please create a pull-request.